syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Based-on-Entrance-animation-effects/.NET).

+T> With this, you can showcase the converted images as a slideshow in your [custom PowerPoint Viewer](https://ej2.syncfusion.com/aspnetcore/PowerPoint/Default#/material).

 ## UWP

 PowerPoint slides can be converted to images in UWP by using Essential Presentation library.
 The following assemblies are required in the UWP application to convert the slides as images.